Chic Hotels and Lots of Vegan Food: A Mellow Trip to Mexico's Baja Peninsula. The Cabo Edit

-From dusty mountain roads lined with immense cacti, agave, and rambling desert shrubs; to the pristine coastline and often empty surf breaks of Baja California Sur toward the Sea of Cortez; to the thriving art communities of San Jose del Cabo in the Southeast and across the peninsula in Todos Santos to the Southwest; Baja, Mexico has much to offer anyone who would prefer to avoid the throngs of tourists and all-inclusive resorts in Cabo San Lucas.
+From dusty mountain roads lined with immense cacti, agave, and rambling desert shrubs; to the pristine coastline and often empty surf breaks of Baja California Sur toward the Sea of Cortez; to the thriving art communities of San Jose del Cabo in the Southeast and across the peninsula in Todos Santos along the pacific coast; southern Baja, Mexico has much to offer anyone who would prefer to avoid the throngs of tourists and all-inclusive resorts in Cabo San Lucas.

 On a recent escape to celebrate my 35th birthday, I spent a few days with my husband enjoying chic yet comfortably minimalist accommodation in San Jose del Cabo and Todos Santos.